- “Reflections on the 2018 Nobel Memorial Prize Awarded to William Nordhaus,” Erasmus Journal for Philosophy and Economics 12(1) (2019): 93-107.

 - “Is There A Sacrifice-Free Solution to Climate Change?”
 Ethics, Policy & Environment 18(1) (2015): 68-78.
 (Pre-publication draft available here.)

 (My first paper on climate economics contained a fundamental mistake, but I list it here to complete the record and to help others understand the mistake, which many other philosophers also make.
-The nature of this mistake is more fully explored in “Pure Time Preference in Intertemporal Welfare economics,” listed above.)
+This mistake, and why philosophers tend to make it, is more fully explored in “Pure Time Preference in Intertemporal Welfare economics,” listed above.)